 You're probably thinking this name sounds familiar from HBO's Big Little Lies since it's close to Amabella—the name of Renata's daughter who keeps getting bullied at school.
-But Arabella means "yielding to prayer" and is quite popular across the pond (and in the U.S., where it's made the list of top 200 baby names).
+But Arabella means "yielding to prayer" and is quite popular across the pond.
 Its cute nickname is Bella, giving off the notion of beauty.

 If you're on the hunt for a baby name that's a bit different but still classically pretty, Evelina, meaning "wished-for child," is right for you.
 Fun fact: The title was super popular in the Middle Ages, but then Evelyn replaced it in popularity.
 Now it's back and cuter than ever.
 And guess what?
 You can shorten it to Eve for a nickname.

 This cute rocker name is the new version of the once über-popular Jagger.
 It has a much more traditional definition, with a Latin origin meaning "one, unity."
 Part of its rock 'n' roll appeal comes from the fact that Kiss guitarist Ace Frehley used this moniker.
 We think this one will be around for a while.

 Fresh and spunky, the name Hilaria translates to "cheerful."
 It's still quite popular in Poland, although it actually is the ancient Roman form of "Hilary."
 You are likely familiar with wellness expert and Yoga Vida founder Hilaria Baldwin.